ralna/GALAHAD/doc/Julia/rst-dir/psls_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of rows in the symmetric matrix :math:`A`.
+		- is a scalar variable of type Int32 that holds the number of rows in the symmetric matrix :math:`A`.

 	*
 		- type

-		- is a one-dimensional array of type char that specifies the :ref:`symmetric storage scheme <doxid-index_1main_symmetric_matrices>` used for the matrix :math:`A`.
+		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`symmetric storage scheme <doxid-index_1main_symmetric_matrices>` used for the matrix :math:`A`.
 It should be one of 'coordinate', 'sparse_by_rows' or 'dense'; lower or upper case variants are allowed.

 	*
 		- ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of :math:`A` in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of :math:`A` in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- row

-		- is a one-dimensional array of size ne and type int, that holds the row indices of the lower triangular part of :math:`A` in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size ne and type Int32 that holds the row indices of the lower triangular part of :math:`A` in the sparse co-ordinate storage scheme.
 It need not be set for any of the other three schemes, and in this case can be NULL.

 	*
 		- col

-		- is a one-dimensional array of size ne and type int, that holds the column indices of the lower triangular part of :math:`A` in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+		- is a one-dimensional array of size ne and type Int32 that holds the column indices of the lower triangular part of :math:`A` in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set when the dense storage scheme is used, and in this case can be NULL.

 	*
 		- ptr

-		- is a one-dimensional array of size n+1 and type int, that holds the starting position of each row of the lower triangular part of :math:`A`, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the lower triangular part of :math:`A`, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL.

 .. index:: pair: function; psls_reset_control
 .. _doxid-galahad__psls_8h_1a90493b62c689237c97fe4aea665cd0ab: